sayingxmu/DOLP/README.md

 @article{ren2021improving,
-  title={Improving Ocean Data Services with Semantics and Quick Index}, author={Ren, Xiaoli and Ren, Kaijun and Xu, Zichen and Li, Xiaoyong and Zhou, Aolong and Song Junqiang and Deng, Kefeng}, journal={Journal of Computer Science and Technology }, volume={36}, number={6},
+  title={Improving Ocean Data Services with Semantics and Quick Index}, author={Ren, Xiaoli and Ren, Kaijun and Xu, Zichen and Li, Xiaoyong and Zhou, Aolong and Song, Junqiang and Deng, Kefeng}, journal={Journal of Computer Science and Technology }, volume={36}, number={6},